danoventa/CrackingTheCodingInterview/CONTRIBUTING.md

 7. Push the changes to the remote repository using `git push origin branch-name-here`.
 8. Submit a pull request to the upstream repository.
-9. Title the pull request with "Problem: issue or feature addressed".
+9. Title the pull request per the requirements outlined in the section below.
-10. Set the description of the pull request with "Solution: fix provided or feature added".
+10. Set the description of the pull request with a brief description of what you did and any questions you might have about what you did.
 11. Wait for the pull request to be reviewed by a maintainer.
 12. Make changes to the pull request if the reviewing maintainer recommends them.
 13. Celebrate your success after your pull request is merged! :tada:

-## What does C4.1 mean for me?

-You might not have heard of C4.1, or the Collective Code Construction Contract.
-Have no fear!
-Here's a quick rundown of what C4.1 means for you as a contributor.
-* Everyone can be a contributor to the project.
-* A contributor who has a pull request successfully merged can be invited to be a maintainer.
-* Maintainers have the ability to review and merge pull requests.

 ## How should I write my commit messages and PR titles?